-Each Blockchain transaction is initiated as a block, the block is shared across all parties, the parties in network approve the transaction and the block is added to the chain.
+Each Blockchain transaction is initiated as a block, the block is shared across all parties, the parties in the network approve the transaction and the block is added to the chain.

-Bitcoin blockchain has its own set of constraints to be widely useful for applications that are based on this technology because of the size limit of 1 MB per block, cost of transactions, speed with the algorithm confirmations, transaction fees, it is slow, expensive and has scaling limitations.
+Bitcoin blockchain has its own set of constraints to be widely useful for applications that are based on this technology because of the size limit of 1 MB per block, cost of transactions, speed with the algorithm confirmations, transaction fees, it is slow, expensive, and has scaling limitations.

 The most common form of Blockchain implementation which is Bitcoin’s or Etherium are both public and these completely decentralized and transparent.

 Public Blockchain algorithm was designed to be totally decentralized and transparent, anyone can be a node, anyone can join the network and one can be minor to service the network and earn the rewards.

 The public chain offers security and trust by using the power of computing across anyone who wants to join the network and be a part of it.

 The most common analogy that I find interesting and closest to the real world example describe Public chain to the Internet and Private chains to Intranet.

 Public chains will always have higher transaction cost and execution time in comparison but offer transparency as every transaction that ever happens in the public chain will always persist on the chain and can be found by anyone. the public chain can have a limited scalability issue since every fully participating node must process every transaction.

 As the size of the blockchain grows, this would mean the requirements for each node for its hardware and bandwidth would continue to grow and could potentially mean that it may not be feasible for anyone to join the network.

 Ethereum did take the Blockchain to 2.0 by providing a way for the decentralized platform to be used beyond cryptocurrencies and it does that with the Smart Contracts.
 This definitely opens the opportunity to build all kinds of applications on Blockchain.